spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 # Provider registry

 !!! warning
     This feature is currently in open public beta and is free to use regardless of your pricing plan.
-Once GA, it will be available as part of our [Enterprise plan](https://spacelift.io/pricing).
+Once GA, it will be available as part of our [Enterprise plan](https://spacelift.io/pricing){: rel="nofollow"}.

 ## Intro